 Why is it needed?
 You may wish to analyze specific detection locations at specific times or dates based on a filter of choice.
 This enables you to recognize trends or issues, thus prompting you to make any adjustments if necessary.
+RCD (Raw Car Data) will also show mobile orders separate to lane placed orders (or orders other than mobile orders).

-Example: Fig. 8.2 shows an RCD (Raw Car Data) report for Cars in Lane greater than zero for the hours between 5:20 AM and 7:08 AM of May 4, 2020.
+Example: Fig. 8.2 shows an RCD report for Cars in Lane greater than zero for the hours between 5:20 AM and 7:08 AM of May 4, 2020.
 PDF is the selected export format.